elizabethchase/elizabethchase.github.io/_pages/about.md

 Overall, I am passionate about using statistics to advance our understanding of real-world problems and am excited by interdisciplinary collaborative work.

 Outside of work, I love to read, cook, and take long walks--preferably in the company of my friends or family.
 I am always happy to meet new people and do what I can to help others.
+My email is ecchase \[at\] umich \[dot\] edu.
 Please feel free to reach out!